otaGran/uva/README.md

-# putty has no tree, MinGW is not a platform
+# An AC a day，keep the girls away！
 Some solutions are still incorrect.